 The use of cord blood cells for any autologous use in the future is highly hypothetical.
 But the combination of cord blood stem cells along with cord tissue stem cells and placenta tissue stem cells have more treatment options and healing potential.

-Although our article concentrates around cord blood banking but it is also important to have knowledge about mesenchymal cells found in cord tissue as many banks offer banking of both cord blood and cord tissue in order to give access to multiple stem cell types to the patient.
+Although our article concentrates around cord blood banking it is also important to have knowledge about mesenchymal cells found in cord tissue as many banks offer to the bank of both cord blood and cord tissue in order to give access to multiple stem cell types to the patient.

 Umbilical cord tissue mesenchymal stem cells